 - FPS (Frame Rate Per Second) is the frequency at which consecutive images are called frames that appears on display.

-- This term “FPS” is widely used in all kinds of visuals like cinema, camera, computer graphics, gaming, etc.
+- The term “FPS” is widely used in all kinds of visuals like cinema, camera, computer graphics, gaming, etc.

-- It describes how smooth can game runs on your PC, the more frames it can pick up in seconds, the more smooth it looks on the screen.
+- It describes how smooth the game can run on your PC, the more frames it can pick up in seconds, the more smooth it looks on the screen.

 You will get an idea by looking at this video below from TechDamis: